12-Month Wedding Timeline

 It is a good time to get some practice under your belt before your wedding day, and it is a good record for the two of you in preparation for marriage.

-Your wedding cake may already be part of your wedding package, so you may not need to look for a wedding cake from an outside vendor.
+Your wedding cake may already be part of your package, so you may not need to look for a wedding cake from an outside vendor.

 However, if the venue doesn’t offer a wedding cake or you want a specific design they cannot offer, it’s a good time to look for a wedding cake maker in your area.
 Explore what designs and flavors are available and compare pricing.